 After introductions and a safari briefing, you will be driven down to the Masai Mara (allow about 5-6 hours) in your private safari minibus.
 The vehicle has sliding windows, a roof hatch and high ground clearance, giving you great visibility for game viewing and photography.

 Situated in the heart of the Masai Mara Game Reserve, guests can experience unparalleled safari adventures during their stay here.
 Venture across the vast open plains for thrilling morning and afternoon game drives in search of some of Africa's most spectacular wildlife.
-At other times the lodge's attractive pool or terrace provides the ideal place to unwind.
+When back at the lodge, the pool and terrace provide the ideal place to unwind.
 A short stroll along a wooden platform takes you to the Hippo Bar where you can watch hippos wallowing in their pool whilst you enjoy a relaxing drink.
 Alternatively, follow the path through the trees to the Elephant Deck - a wonderful place to quietly sit and watch out for the wildlife.

-Today, you will depart on 2 game drives - one in the morning and one in the afternoon - in the company of your expert driver-guide.
-Resident prides of lion, cheetahs, leopard, spotted and striped hyena, and smaller predators including 3 types of jackal roam the Mara area, as do elephant, buffalo and the shyer rhino, antelopes, giraffe and warthog.
+Today you will depart on 2 game drives - one in the morning and one in the afternoon - in the company of your expert driver-guide.
+Resident prides of lion, cheetah, leopard, spotted and striped hyena and smaller predators including 3 types of jackal all roam the Mara plains, as do elephant, buffalo, rhino, many antelope species, giraffe and warthog.
 Hippo and crocodiles abound in the Mara and Talek rivers.

-Enjoy a early morning game drive returning back to the lodge for breakfast.
-Enjoy the rest of the morning at leisure relaxing on your private patio or at the pool.
-After lunch head out on a afternoon game drive returning back to camp in the evening in time for dinner.
-Alternatively enjoy another full day of game viewing in the Mara National Reserve including a picnic lunch.
+Enjoy a early morning game drive and return back to the lodge for breakfast.
+The rest of the morning is free to relax on your private patio or around the pool.
+After lunch you will head out on a afternoon game drive, returning back to camp in the evening in time for dinner.
+Alternatively, enjoy another full day of game viewing in the Mara National Reserve and stop for a picnic lunch in the bush.

-After breakfast you will be driven back to Nairobi, and your driver-guide will drop you at the airport, in time for you to check in for your domestic flight across to the coast.
+After breakfast you will be driven back to Nairobi.
+Your driver-guide will drop you at the airport in time for you to check in for your domestic flight across to the coast.

-Kenya Airways KQ608 (Economy Class): Fly from Jomo Kenyatta International (NBO) departing at 15:30 to Mombasa Moi Intl (MBA), arriving at 16:30
+Kenya Airways KQ608 (Economy Class): Fly from Jomo Kenyatta International Airport (NBO) departing at 15:00 to Moi International Airport (MBA), arriving at 16:00

 Arrive at Mombasa Airport and collect your luggage.
-You will be met by your driver holding signboard with your name on it and will be transferred to your beach hotel.
+You will be met by your driver holding a signboard with your name on it and transferred to your beach hotel.